 This article centers on UBA transfer codes, a set of USSD digits necessary for the bank's mobile banking.
-It details the procedures to be taken by customers on how a USSD, mobile, and internet banking could be initiated.
-Both have their peculiar advantages as well as their unique disadvantages; these would be highlighted.
+It outlines the steps clients must follow to start USSD, mobile, and internet banking.
+Both have their particular advantages as well as their unique disadvantages; these will be highlighted.

-The UBA transfer codes initiated using the USSD protocol.
-The functions of each ‘magic codes,’ including other accompanying self-service options would be discussed as you read along.
+The UBA transfer codes were initiated using the USSD protocol.
+The functions of each 'magic code,' including other accompanying self-service options, will be discussed as you read along.

-The United Bank for Africa (UBA) Plc is one of the biggest financial institutions in Nigeria and Africa generally.
-The bank has subsidiaries in Nigeria, Ghana, Benin, Ivory Coast, Burkina Faso, Guinea, Chad, Cameroon, Kenya, Gabon, Tanzania, Zambia, Uganda, Liberia, Sierra-Leone, Mozambique, Senegal, DR Congo, Congo Brazzaville and Mali.
+The United Bank for Africa (UBA) Plc is one of Nigeria's and Africa's most important financial institutions.
+The bank has subsidiaries in Nigeria, Ghana, Benin, Ivory Coast, Burkina Faso, Guinea, Chad, Cameroon, Kenya, Gabon, Tanzania, Zambia, Uganda, Liberia, Sierra-Leone, Mozambique, Senegal, DR Congo, Congo Brazzaville, and Mali.

 Established in 1949 as the British and French Bank Limited (BFB), the bank had a name change after being incorporated as a limited liability company on 23 February 1961.
 And in 1970, UBA listed its shares on the Nigerian Stock Exchange, becoming the first Nigerian bank to do so.
 The bank merged with Standard Trust Bank (STB) Plc in 2005, maintaining the name 'UBA' after the alliance.